sassoftware/covid-19-sas/CCF/README.md

 # Documentation
 In addition to the information shared within this readme and the commenting within the code, you can also review the [documentation on the implementation of the models in SAS](./docs/seir-modeling).

+For a good understanding of the SIR and SEIR model approaches, we recommend this [very well written blog post](https://triplebyte.com/blog/modeling-infectious-diseases) from the folks at TRIPLEBYTE.

 # Getting Started
 - **PREPARE**
     - Download `COVID_19.sas` to your SAS environment